fpereiro/gotoB/readme.md

 // Now, `B.store` is `{counter: 0}`
 ```

-### `B.elem`
+### Introduction to `B.elem`

 Let's create our first *reactive* brick.
 What does *reactive* mean?
-It means that it automatically updates itself when the information on which it depends has changed - in other words, it *reacts* to changes on the store that affect it.
+It means that it automatically updates itself when the information on which it depends has changed - in other words, it *reacts* to relevant changes on the store.

 So far, we have set `B.store.counter` to `0`.
 Let's create a brick that shows us the counter: